gerritdevriese/kzones/README.md

 - `x`, `y`: position of the top left corner of the zone in screen percentage
 - `width`, `height`: size of the zone in screen percentage
+- `applications`: an array of window classes that should snap to this zone when launched (optional)

 ### Filters